 But these benefits typically do not cover all the expenses faced by an injured worker.
 If the accident is traced to another cause, such as the manufacturer of equipment or a contractor responsible for the jobsite, the employee can file a personal injury lawsuit.

-The Yost Legal Group’s attorneys are skilled at investigating and researching even the most complex construction accident cases.
+The Yost Legal Group’s construction injury attorneys in Baltimore are skilled at investigating and researching even the most complex construction accident cases.
 We have technical knowledge of aspects ranging from equipment liability laws to the guidelines set by the Occupational Safety and Health Administration (OSHA).
 This knowledge and experience will be invaluable as you seek damages for your injuries.

 We will take the necessary time to meet with you and to answer all your questions.
 You can be assured that an experienced attorney will explain the necessary steps you should take prior to filing your claim.